SamsungInternet/wizard/pages/en/06 steps samsung takes to keep you safe.md

 ### Block backward redirections

-Malicious Web Sites will sometimes try to prevent you from leaving or send you to other pages when you try to leave by pressing the back button.
+Malicious websites will sometimes try to prevent you from leaving or send you to other pages when you try to leave by pressing the back button.
 This works by inserting malicious entries into your history stack.

 This setting prevents this attack by blocking this ability.